December 28, 2017; re-written August 31, 2022; revised April 15, 2023

 Yathābhūta – True Nature of Bhūta

-1. Yathābhūta is usually translated as “true nature” (close to the true meaning).
-It implies that bhūta means “nature”; sometimes, bhūta is translated as “becoming.”
+1. Yathābhūta is usually translated as “true nature” (close to the true meaning but does not provide the essence of it).
+Some people take that to mean it implies that bhūta means “nature”; others translate bhūta as “becoming.”
 Both are wrong.

 - Everything in this world (alive and inert) is made of bhūta.